SushiBoiNV/SushiBoiNV/README.md

 - 🌱 I have learned Java, Python, Linux, LC3
 - 📫 How to reach me: nathanvu1111@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like to play Valorant and Project Zomboid
+- ⚡ Fun fact: I like to play Valorant and Project Zomboid.
+I also love playing in Magic the Gathering!

 <!--
 **SushiBoiNV/SushiBoiNV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.